 Gun Cleaning Kit – One of the most important things is to clean your gun.
 It improves accuracy, reduces wear, and reduces malfunctions.
 A good gun cleaning kit is always a great gift.

-Gun Case – This is another one of those things that is very specific to a hunter, their weapon and their preference.
+Gun Case – This is another one of those things that are very specific to a hunter, their weapon, and their preference.
 I’m not going to make any suggestions here regarding a particular brand, but for my hunting rifles, I prefer a hard case.

-Scope Cover – Because people can pay alot on scopes, they want to keep them from getting scratched.
+Scope Cover – Because people can pay a lot for scopes, they want to keep them from getting scratched.

-Ammo Box – Not only do ammo boxes make great storage for ammunition, but they are also realy great for organization in general like the garage, for camping or tool storage.
+Ammo Box – Not only do ammo boxes make great storage for ammunition, but they are also really great for organizations in general like the garage, for camping, or tool storage.

 Ear Protection – I am completely deaf in my right ear due to not using ear protection.
 So, always use ear protection.
 Ear plugs are awesome in the field and ear muffs are great for target practice and bird hunting.